agiresearch/AIOS/README.md

 export HF_HOME=<YOUR_HF_HOME>
 ```

-##### Use with vllm
+##### Use with vLLM
-If you want to speed up the inference of huggingface models, you can use vllm as the backend.
+If you want to speed up the inference of huggingface models, you can use vLLM as the backend.

 > [!NOTE]
 >
-> It is important to note that vllm currently only supports linux and GPU-enabled environment.
+> It is important to note that vLLM currently only supports linux and GPU-enabled environment.
 So if you do not have the environment, you need to choose other options.

-Considering that vllm itself does not support passing designated GPU ids, you need to either
+Considering that vLLM itself does not support passing designated GPU ids, you need to either
 setup the environment variable,

 ```bash